solchef/examples/supabase-onboarding-emails/README.md

 ### 2. Run "User Management" Quickstart

-Once your database has started, head over to your project's [SQL Editor](https://supabase.com/dashboard/project/_/sql/templates) and run the "User Management Starter" quickstart.
-On the `SQL editor` page, scroll down until you see `User Management Starter: Sets up a public Profiles table which you can access with your API`.
+Once your database has started, head over to your project's [SQL Editor](https://supabase.com/dashboard/project/_/sql/templates) and click `Quickstarts`.
+Scroll down until you see `User Management Starter: Sets up a public Profiles table which you can access with your API`.
 Click that, then click `RUN` to execute that query and create a new `profiles` table.
 When that's finished, head over to the `Table Editor` and see your new `profiles` table.

 ### 3. Get the URL and Key